bobdavies2000/OpenCVB/README.md

     -   Too often parameters are required which make it challenging to use.
     -   OpenCVB has started migrating the OpenCV samples to VB.Net.
     -   As with all OpenCVB algorithms, each will work when clicked.
--   A new GroupName “\<All Reused and Callees\>” shows all the reused algorithms.
+-   A new group name “\<All Reused and Callees\>” shows algorithms reuse.
-    -   A reused algorithm is likely to be more useful than unreused algorithms.
+    -   Removes one-off experiments and cleans up the list of algorithms.
+    -   It is a further refinement of the user interface to help active development.
+    -   It also provides a useful way for beginners to find the better algorithms.
 -   A log of previous changes is included at the bottom of this document.

 ![](media/da280b898b238ab7490bfca8fc4abbfa.gif)